-Industrial revolution is all about discovery of steam engine, factories, and cotton gins.
+The industrial revolution is all about the discovery of steam engines, factories, and cotton gins.
 But you must be thinking, you know about it, then?

-We say, this was not all the discovery which were made in nineteenth century.
+We say this was not all the discoveries which were made in the nineteenth century.

-In 1800s, a mass production of printed material was done by making changes in the structure of printing press and new design as well.
-Industrial revolution came which upgraded the middle class status.
-Apart from elite, middle class also started getting disposable income.
-This was the situation that led to increase in retail and urban centers.
-This increase in number of business also led to increase in the need of branding process.
+Apart from the elite, the middle class also started getting disposable income.
+This was the situation that led to an increase in retail and urban centers.
+This increase in the number of businesses also led to an increase in the need for the branding process.

 After this, it was never looking back.
-Within 1910 and 1913, commercial logos acquired the whole US and Europe market.
-In 1914, logo designed moved a step further surpassing the commercial market when the olympic logo was created.
+Within 1910 and 1913, commercial logos acquired the whole US and Europe markets.
+In 1914, the logo design moved a step further surpassing the commercial market when the Olympic logo was created.
 This way logo was boundless from the hands of commercial usage only and showcased better cultural significance.

 An Era Of Creative And Thoughtful Logo Design Began

-There are many experts in logo designing who consider the 1956, Paul Rand designed the most iconic IBM logo depicting a human eye and a bee.
-Maximum of the logo historians holds this design as a turning point in the world of logo designing.
+There are many experts in logo designing consider 1956, Paul Rand designed the most iconic IBM logo depicting a human eye and a bee.
+A maximum of logo historians hold this design as a turning point in the world of logo design.

-Be it any industry, in 1950s a considerate amount of thought process surrounding the logo changed.
+Be it any industry, in the 1950s a considerable amount of thought processes surrounding the logo changed.

-Experts from best banner design services highlights that as the amount of competition increased in market, companies started to realize the importance of an impact symbol and its extensive usage.
-This is reason that people started creating utilitarian logo for simple identification and switched to a great deal of intentional branding of the business.
+Experts from best banner design services highlight that as the amount of competition increased in the market, companies started to realize the importance of an impact symbol and its extensive usage.
+This is the reason that people started creating utilitarian logos for simple identification and switched to a great deal of intentional branding of the business.

-Thereafter in 20th century, we saw logo became a must for business.
-In order to get maximum of customers, a unique logo design was a must.
+Thereafter, in the 20th century, we saw logos become a must for business.
+In order to get the maximum of customers, a unique logo design was a must.

-The Beginning Of Digital Era Bringing More Adaptability And Style
+The Beginning Of The Digital Era Bringing More Adaptability And Style

-In 1990s the popularity of personal computer increased significantly and by 2000s Adobe introduced InDesign and Photoshop tools that brought even more sophistication in graphic designing tools meant for masses.
+In the 1990s the popularity of personal computers increased significantly and by the 2000s Adobe introduced InDesign and Photoshop tools that brought even more sophistication to graphic designing tools meant for the masses.

 With the change in technology, society also changed.
 People started getting more and more inclined to media and media on screen.
-This was the reason that designers and brands started giving emphasis on creative logo designs.
-For example, it was MTV which came up with a basic logo but made sure to change it constantly.
+This was the reason that designers and brands started giving emphasis to create logo designs.
+For example, it was MTV came up with a basic logo but made sure to change it constantly.

-In the early era of internet, designers helped people to easily adapt to changes by making easy changes on screen which could look similar to off screen.
+In the early era of the internet, designers helped people to easily adapt to changes by making easy changes on a screen which could look similar to off-screen.
 This kind of design style was known as skeuomorphism.
-This style got manifested in gradients, drop shadows, faux wood and metallic textures etc to bring more depth in idea.
+This style got manifested in gradients, drop shadows, faux wood and metallic textures etc. to bring more depth to the idea.

-Flat design in the first stance would look like going back in time of design.
-The element of these styles dropped stylish characters like shadow, textures, and gradients that may seem to enhance the text and other graphics lift away from computer screen or printed page.
-But the design made in flat or minimalistic design is way more crisp, cleaner and modern to help communicate the whole idea neatly.
+Flat design in the first stance would look like going back in the time of design.
+The element of these styles dropped stylish characters like shadows, textures, and gradients that may seem to enhance the text and other graphics lift away from a computer screen or printed page.
+But the design made in flat or minimalistic design is way crisper, cleaner and more modern to help communicate the whole idea neatly.

-Giving an eye to the fascinating history of logo designing is really useful in understanding what is fueling our present design ideas.
-No matter how organic we feel they are but somewhere they are connected to the culture and ofcourse the past.
+Seeing the fascinating history of logo designing is really useful in understanding what is fueling our present design ideas.
+No matter how organic we feel they are, but somewhere they are connected to the culture and of course the past.

-The most interesting part of logo designing history lies in the fact that despite having chronological roots, there remains so many things which are worth of interpretation and still hidden.
+The most interesting part of logo designing history lies in the fact that despite having chronological roots, there remain so many things which are worth interpretation and still hidden.